gflorez97/dataProcesses2019/docs/index.md

 	<figcaption>Figure 6: Residual analysis of the bad model</figcaption>
 </figure>

-Analizing the residuals we obtain the same conclusion: this model does not fit well.
+Analyzing the residuals we obtain the same conclusion: this model does not fit well.
 We also tried using the `glm` function from R to create a more complex model, using both binomial and poisson distributions, but neither of those solutions improved our results.

 We conclude, then, that this problem is not a linear problem, so trying to use linear regression to predict whether a NBA player is one of the best of each year is not a good idea, as it is virtually impossible to fit well using a linear approach.